diffpy/diffpy.structure/doc/manual/source/index.rst

 diffpy.Structure - simple storage and manipulation of crystal structures

-The diffpy.Structure package provides simple crystal structure operation such as calculations of distances or angles from fractional coordinates.
-It also provides imports and exports in several structure file formats and space group definitions and utilities for symmetry expansion and generation of symmetry constraints on positions and thermal factors.
+The diffpy.Structure package provides objects for storing atomic coordinates, displacement parameters and other crystal structure data. diffpy.Structure supports import and export of structure data in several structure formats such as CIF, PDB, xyz.
+It provides conversion between fractional and absolute Cartesian coordinates, functions for symmetry expansion from asymmetric unit and generation of symmetry constraints for atom positions and displacement parameters.  diffpy.Structure includes definitions of all space groups in over 500 symmetry settings.

 To learn more about diffpy.Structure library, see the examples directory included in this distribution or the API documentation